-Income Statement Vs. Profit And Loss: What's The Difference?
+Income Statement Vs. Profit And Loss: Are They The Same?

 As the founder of a startup, having a solid grasp on your business’s financial health is vital to making intelligent decisions about its present and future.
 Reviewing and comprehending the three basic financial statements is the key to that understanding.

 The three basic financial statements are the income statement (or profit and loss statement), the balance sheet, and the cash flow statement, each of which provides a different perspective on your business’s financial health and—when reviewed together—paint a useful big-picture view of the financial health of your business.

 A common source of confusion for first-time founders centers on the income statement vs. profit and loss statement, so let’s begin by taking a look at those terms.

 Income Statement Vs. Profit And Loss Statement